 Post

-Battle of the Boards - Raspberry Pi 4 vs. Orange Pi 5
+Battle of Boards - Raspberry Pi 4 (vs) Orange Pi 5

-In my recent journey towards self-hosting, I discovered the Orange Pi 5, a powerful single-board computer that has become an invaluable asset in my quest for independence from cloud services, like Google Cloud Run.
+In my recent journey towards self-hosting, I discovered the Orange Pi 5, a powerful single-board computer that has become an invaluable asset for my independence from cloud services, like Google Cloud Run.

 Its reliability and energy efficiency make it ideal for running my self-hosted services, offering a reliable and cost-effective alternative to cloud-based solutions.